denoland/manual/node/how_to_with_npm/planetscale.md

 [View source here.](https://github.com/denoland/examples/tree/main/with-planetscale)

-We’ll use the Planetscale serverless driver, `@planetscale/database`, to work with Deno.
+We'll use the Planetscale serverless driver, `@planetscale/database`, to work with Deno.
 First we want to create `main.ts` and import the connect method from this package: